-Well, hello there.
-I'm Cherylanne and this website is my online home.
-Sometimes I wish it were an actual place, where we could sit down with mugs of hot coffee and chat.
+Sometimes I wish this online space were an actual place, where we could sit down with mugs of hot coffee and chat.
 Wouldn't that be fabulous?
 So go ahead, pour yourself a cup, and settle in for a minute or two so you can get a feel for what I'm all about.
-First of all,

 The decision to leave my corporate life didn't come easily, and it took everyone around me by surprise.
 To understand why, we’ll need to go back a few years.